shohi/cube/README.md

 # cube
-kubectl configuration manipulation tools, which fetches `~/.kube/config` from remote K8s cluster and merges it into local one.
+kubectl configuration manipulation tool, which fetches `~/.kube/config` from remote K8s cluster and merges it into local one.

 ## Prerequisite
 `cube` depends on `ssh tunnel` for communication with remote cluster.
 Make sure these files -- `~/.ssh/config` and `/etc/hosts` -- are correctly set.